What we spend and how we spend it

-Expenditure over £500
+Spending over £500

 PCC Salary, Expenses and Allowances

-The Police and Crime Commissioner for Dorset is paid an annual salary of £70,000.
+The Police and Crime Commissioner for Dorset is paid an annual salary of £71,400.

 Levels of PCC pay were set by the Home Secretary following recommendations put forward in a report by the Review Body on Senior Salaries.
 A salary range has been put in place to reflect the differences in force weighting and policing challenges in each respective force area.
 Salaries are also aligned, but not equal to, chief constable salaries.
-The salary range is between £65,000 and £100,000.

 As an elected official, the PCC is not subject to a formal contract of employment.
 However, since taking office, the following basic principles have been established: